andybala/curiousily.github.com/_posts/2016-10-11-predicting-house-prices.markdown

 So you have a house for sale or buying one?
 What is a fair price for it?
 Can we predict it correctly?

-Let's use the "House Sales in King County" data available at Kaggle to answer the question.
+Let's use the "House Sales in King County" data available at [Kaggle](https://www.kaggle.com/harlfoxem/housesalesprediction) to answer that question.
 Each row of the dataset contains information about a home sold between May 2014 and May 2015 along with the price in US dollars.
 Some of the other features include:

 * bedrooms - number of bedrooms
 * bathrooms - number of bathrooms